DizkoDan/cyberjunx-chirpy-test/_posts/2008-11-15-at-sonar-in-baltimore-to-see-z.md

 ---
 id: 589
-title: 'At Sonar in baltimore to see z...'
+title: 'At Sonar in baltimore to see z'
 date: '2008-11-15T23:21:17-04:00'
 author: DizkoDan
 layout: post